A US military aircraft retrieving a film capsule under parachute.

 Diagram describing the major components of the KH-9 satellite.
 Credit: NRO.

-The name used by the National Reconnaissance Office (NRO) for various series of US PHOTINT military reconnaissance satellites.
+Key Hole (KH) is the name used by the National Reconnaissance Office (NRO) for various series of US PHOTINT military reconnaissance satellites.
 Missions in the Corona series, for example, were designated KH-1 to KH-4B.
 It was not until 1995 that information about these spacecraft was declassified.
 Argon missions were known as KH-5 and Lanyard as KH-6.
 In September 2011, NRO declassified information about the KH-7, -8, and -9 (see below).
 With the first of the KH-11 launches, in 1976, came a switch from conventional photography to electro-optical imaging in which digital image files were stored onboard the spacecraft and then relayed to ground stations for analysis.
 These later programs remain classified.

 KH-7 (Gambit 1) and KH-8 (Gambit 3)

 KH-8 (Gambit 3) satellites carried two film recovery capsules and an upgraded Eastman Kodak camera with twice the focal length as of the KH-7 camera.
 From 1966 to 1986, 54 KH-8 payloads were launched, dropping film back to Earth twice each mission.
 The superior camera allowed the KH-8 satellites to spot features smaller than 2 feet on the ground.

 Both KH-7 and -8 series required an Agena D upper stage for maneuvers and attitude control in orbit.